 - Build Your Own

 Want something a little more specific?
-Create your own package based on any of the following: General Study Skills, Time Management, Note Taking Skills, Test Taking Skills, and Presentation Skills.
+Create your own package based on any of the following: General Study Skills, Time Management, Note Taking Skills, Test Taking Skills, Online Class Strategies and Presentation Skills.

 Presented by the UNT LIBRARIES:

 - Basic Library Instruction

 This 50-minute session will introduce students to the basics of library resources and services.
 It will also include a tour of Willis Library and an introduction to the library catalog and electronic resources.
 This is recommended for freshman and sophomore students. **This must be held at a UNT Library location**

 This 50- or 80-minute workshop will invite the subject librarian assigned to your department to instruct your students on library resources that can be used for your class assignments.
 This session will include a hands-on instruction using library databases and research tips and tricks.
 This is recommended for upper-level classes. **It is preferred that this be held at a UNT Library location**

 - Finding Funding

 The university subscribes to several resources that students can use to find funding for educational expenses, professional development, and research projects.
 In this 50- or 80-minute session, students will become familiar with databases that contain funding opportunities. **This will be a hands-on workshop if the class meets in a computer lab or can meet in the Willis Library**